ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Intro_to_Python/Part4_FilesEtc.md

 ```

+### Sorting in Python

 We might want to print out values from most common to least.
 To do this, we need a way to sort.
-Python has a built in "sorted" function that can take care of this for us.
-The sorted() function is a little bit tricky because the "key" argument has to be a function.
+Python has a built in *sorted()* function that can take care of this for us.
+The *sorted()* function is a little bit tricky because the "key" argument has to be a function.
 This is very powerful because it allows flexibility, but can also be confusing.

+Try to figure out how the call to sorted() works.

+Some Hints:
+1) What does chrcount.items() return?
+2) What does x and x[1] contain if you run this code: x = list(chrcount.items())[0]?

+**run in python >>>**
 ```python
 # Check how sorted works:
 sorted([4,2,5,6,2])